eclipse-velocitas/velocitas-docs/content/en/docs/concepts/development_model/val/_index.md

 ### KUKSA Data Broker

 The [KUKSA Data Broker](https://github.com/eclipse/kuksa.val/tree/master/kuksa_databroker) is a gRPC service acting as a broker of vehicle data / signals also called _data points_ in the following.
 It provides central access to vehicle data points arranged in a - preferably standardized - vehicle data model like the [COVESA Vehicle Signal Specification (VSS)](https://covesa.github.io/vehicle_signal_specification/) or others.
-But this is not a must, it is also possible to use your own (propretary) vehicle model or to extend the COVESA VSS with your specific extensions via [VSS _overlays_](https://covesa.github.io/vehicle_signal_specification/rule_set/overlay/).
+But this is not a must, it is also possible to use your own (proprietary) vehicle model or to extend the COVESA VSS with your specific extensions via [VSS _overlays_](https://covesa.github.io/vehicle_signal_specification/rule_set/overlay/).

 Data points represent certain states of the vehicle, like the current vehicle speed or the currently applied gear.
 Data points can represent sensor values like the vehicle speed or engine temperature, actuators like the wiper mode, and immutable attributes of the vehicle like the needed fuel type(s) of the vehicle, engine displacement, maximum power, etc.